MissStrong/ICS2O_Quad_4_2020-2021/Notes/16 - Loops in Processing.md

 ### For Loops

-There is another loop structure called a ***for* loop**.
-The syntax looks different than a *while* loop, but it contains all the key parts:
+The syntax for a *for* loop looks different than a *while* loop, but it contains all the key parts:

 * a variable getting initialized
 * a boolean expression involving the variable that is repeatedly being checked
 * the variable getting updated

-Here is the example from before with the three key parts shown.
+Here is the example of a *while* loop from before with the three key parts shown.

 ```js
 let coordinate = 0; // the coordinate variable is getting initialized